 Our review team has researched and ranked the industry’s best extended car warranty providers.
-If you’re interested in extending your Lincoln warranty coverage, we recommend comparing free quotes from a few of our top recommended providers by clicking below.
+If you’re interested in extending your Lincoln warranty coverage, we recommend comparing free quotes from a few of our top recommended providers by clicking above.

 Lincoln Warranty Coverage Overview

 The main coverages offered by the Lincoln warranty include 4 years/50,000 miles of bumper-to-bumper coverage and 6 years/70,000 miles of powertrain coverage.
 While these warranty terms aren’t especially long, the manufacturer includes unique coverage for Lincoln tires.

 Here’s a breakdown of the Lincoln New Vehicle Limited Warranty.